 We created a tool that will help you set up GTM server-side container.
 It can be hosted either on your subdomain or our subdomain.
 The benefit of hosting it on a custom subdomain within the same top-level domain is that all requests will be considered a first-party cookie and prevent data loss.

 How can you test Server-Side Tagging in Google Tag Manager?

 You can easily set up server-side GTM using our service.
 Click this link to sign up.

 After you create an account, to set up Server-Side Tracking, you will need:

-- Access to your website’s domain name registrar.
+- Access to your website domain name registrar.

 - Access to publish content on your site, as the method requires hosting a GTM container.

 Should you try server-side tracking?
-The answer is YES if you want to start collecting data about your website visitors and be prepared for things like Intelligent tracking protection.
+The answer is YES if you want to start collecting data about your website visitors and prepare for things like Intelligent tracking protection.

 Since Google Server-Side tracking has just been released and still has a lot to improve, you should not switch to it completely and turn off regular tracking.
 However, you can already take advantage of this new technology.